 Please note, for safety reasons, we do not accept requests for repeat prescriptions by telephone

 Online if you have online access please click the link at the top of this website.
-Easiest and fastest way to request - and also see when it has been accepted.
+The easiest and fastest way to request - and also see when it has been accepted.

 By returning the tear-off slip to the surgery.